collocations.org

 time

-VERB + PERIOD
+VERB + period

 the period covered by the book

-PERIOD + VERB
+period + VERB

-begin, commence | end | last
+begin, commence

-PERIOD + NOUN
+period + NOUN

 costume, furniture

-after a ~
+after a period

 after a long period of waiting